itandy/xperia_phone_vibrator/README.md

 Installation instructions:
 1. Install the module
-2. Run Xposed Installer and enable the moduel Vibrate on connected/ended outgoing call for Xperia phones
+2. Run Xposed Installer and enable the module Vibrate on connected/ended outgoing call for Xperia phones
 3. Reboot the phone